kracr/owl2bench/Experiments/README.md

 8. [ Stardog 7.0.2 ](https://www.stardog.com/)

-We first generated the datasets using OWL2Bench (details for dataset generation given in the [ OWL2Bench's README ](https://github.com/kracr/owl2bench/blob/master/README.md#usage)).
+We first generated the datasets using OWL2Bench.
+In order to generate the datasets used in the paper, follow the steps given in the [ OWL2Bench's README ](https://github.com/kracr/owl2bench/blob/master/README.md#usage)).
+Use default seed value '1'.
+Or, run the script [OWL2Bench default dataset.sh](https://github.com/kracr/owl2bench/blob/master/Experiments/OWL2Bench default dataset generation.sh).
 The generated datasets are based on the number of universities.
 So we generated datasets for 1, 2, 5, 10, 20, 50, 100, 200 universities.
 The size varies from approximately 50,000 axioms (for 1 university) to 14 million axioms(for 200 universities). **Table 3** in the paper reports the size of generated axioms.
 Few lines from the output look like this:

 ---------------------------------------------